DimaAlabsi/About-me.Guessing-game/README.md

  + ## Describe my  project with the new features I am adding :

-#### *My webpage that quizzes the user on fun facts gives the user some basic information about who I am and where Icame from also gives the user informayion about my education, something love to do and etc..*
+#### *My webpage that quizzes the user on fun facts gives the user some basic information about who I am and where I came from also gives the user informayion about my education, something love to do and etc..*